-A Technical Advisory Committee is also composed of representatives from the City of Amarillo, City of Canyon, TxDOT, and Potter and Randall counties.
+A Technical Advisory Committee is also composed of representatives from the City of Amarillo, City of Canyon, TxDOT, Potter and Randall counties and the Panhandle Regional Planning Commission.
 The Technical Advisory Committee reviews the status of all projects within the Amarillo Study Area and performs other duties as assigned by the Policy Committee.

-D. PRIVATE SECTOR INVOLVEMENT -
+D. NON-MPO INVOLVEMENT